Your guide to tax deductions in Germany for 2022

 Filing your tax return in Deutschland?
 Find out which expenses are tax deductible.
 Plus, learn about a practical tool designed to make your 2021 tax return a breeze.

-From after-lunch power naps to meetings in sweatpants and a 30-second commute from your bed to your desk—working from home has some advantages.
-And now, thanks to some recent changes in the tax code, employees who work from home can benefit from brand new tax deductions on their 2021 tax return!
-Read on to learn about the updates, what you can claim for 2021, and which tools will help you file with confidence this year.
+From after-lunch power naps to meetings in sweatpants and a 30-second commute from your bed to your desk — working from home has some advantages.
+And now, thanks to some recent changes in the tax code, employees who work from home can benefit from brand new tax deductions on their 2022 tax return!
+Read on to learn about the updates, whether you need to submit your return in 2023, what you can claim for 2022, and more.
+We’ll also show you some practical tools that will help you with your return.

 Why should I file a tax return in Germany?